-- (1) Activities to obtain premiums or to determine or fulfill its responsibility for coverage and provision of benefits under the health plan; - (2) Activities undertaken by a healthcare provider or health plan to obtain or provide reimbursement for the provision of health care and adjudication or subrogation of health benefit claims; - (3) Risk-adjusting amounts due based on enrollee health status and demographic characteristics; - (4) Billing, claims management, collection activities, obtaining payment under a contract for reinsurance, and related healthcare data processing; - (5) Reviewing healthcare services with respect to medical necessity, coverage under a health plan, appropriateness of care, or justification of charges; - (6) Utilization review activities, including precertification and preauthorization of services and concurrent and retrospective review of services; and - (7) Disclosure of certain protected health information (PHI) to consumer reporting agencies relating to collection of premiums or reimbursement.
+- 4. Billing, claims management, collection activities, obtaining payment under a contract for reinsurance, and related healthcare data processing; - 5.
+Reviewing healthcare services with respect to medical necessity, coverage under a health plan, appropriateness of care, or justification of charges; - 6.
+Utilization review activities, including precertification and preauthorization of services and concurrent and retrospective review of services; and - 7.
+Disclosure of certain protected health information (PHI) to consumer reporting agencies relating to collection of premiums or reimbursement.

 Person.
-A person is a natural individual, trust or estate, professional association, partnership, corporation, federal, state or local government agency, or any other legal entity, public or private.83
+A person is a natural individual, trust or estate, professional association, partnership, corporation, federal, state or local government agency, or any other legal entity, public or private.

 Personal health record (PHR).
-A PHR is an electronic record of an individual's health information by which the individual controls access to the information and may have the ability to manage, track, and participate in his or her own health care.84
+A PHR is an electronic record of an individual's health information by which the individual controls access to the information and may have the ability to manage, track, and participate in his or her own health care.

-Primary Health Services (with respect to Community Health Centers).85 Primary health services at CHCs means all of the following services:
+Primary Health Services (with respect to Community Health Centers).
+Primary health services at CHCs means all of the following services:

-- (1) Diagnostic, treatment, consultative, referral, and other services rendered by physicians, and/or physician's extenders; - (2) Diagnostic laboratory services and diagnostic radiologic services; - (3) Preventive health services; - (4) Emergency medical services; - (5) Transportation services as needed for adequate patient care, sufficient so that residents of the catchment area served by the center with special difficulties of access to services provided by the center receive such services; and - (6) Preventive dental services provided by a licensed dentist or other qualified personnel and the prescription of fluorides for systemic use when not available in the community water supply.
+- 1. Diagnostic, treatment, consultative, referral, and other services rendered by physicians, and/or physician's extenders; - 2.
+Diagnostic laboratory services and diagnostic radiologic services; - 3.
+Preventive health services; - 4.
+Emergency medical services; - Transportation services as needed for adequate patient care, sufficient so that residents of the catchment area served by the center with special difficulties of access to services provided by the center receive such services; and - 6.
+Preventive dental services provided by a licensed dentist or other qualified personnel and the prescription of fluorides for systemic use when not available in the community water supply.

 Prior authorization.
-Prior authorization is a tool used by a health plan requiring a healthcare provider to request approval before prescribing a drug for or providing a healthcare service to a patient in order for the drug or service to qualify for coverage under the terms of the patient's benefit plan.86
+Prior authorization is a tool used by a health plan requiring a healthcare provider to request approval before prescribing a drug for or providing a healthcare service to a patient in order for the drug or service to qualify for coverage under the terms of the patient's benefit plan.

 The Privacy Act of 1974.
-The Privacy Act governs the collection, use, and disclosure of personally identifiable information about individuals maintained in a system of records by federal agencies, where the records are retrievable by a personal identifier (such as an individual's name or social security number).87
+The Privacy Act governs the collection, use, and disclosure of personally identifiable information about individuals maintained in a system of records by federal agencies, where the records are retrievable by a personal identifier (such as an individual's name or social security number).
+694